Payroll & Employment Guide Canada flag

 Notice periods: 1 week to 8 weeks, depending on the service period

 Termination of employment: Termination can be with or without cause.
-With cause, the employee can be dismissed immediately without notice or severance due to serious misconduct.
+For cause, the employee can be dismissed immediately without notice or severance due to serious misconduct.
 Without cause, the employer must provide notice or pay in lieu of, and severance if applicable.

 Want to learn more about employment contracts in Canada?
 Get our full template now!